SantiagoLopezDavid/8-Week-SQL-Challenge/Case Study #1: Danny's Diner/Readme.md

 GROUP BY customer_id;
 ```
 **Explanation:**
 - From the `sales` table, we can use the column `order_date` as an indicator for visits.
-But we are only interested in counting each day once, we don't want that multiple orders to count as two different visits.
+But we are only interested in counting each day once, we don't want multiple orders to count as two different visits.
 - For this purpose we can use **COUNT(DISTINCT `order_date`)**

 **Results and Analysis:**